FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 is per one interface, or an aggregate over all interfaces.
 This implies there is a known and constant coefficient between single-interface and multi-interface load values.
+{::comment}

+    [MB140]: The causality effect may not be evident for the subset case, at least.

+    [VP141]: Reformulate.

+{:/comment}
-The single-interface value is still the primary one, as most other documents deal with single-interface quantites only.
+The single-interface value is still the primary one, as most other documents
+{::comment}

+    [MB142]: Which ones?

+    [VP143]: List the common examples.

+{:/comment}
+deal with single-interface quantites only.

 The last paragraph also applies to other terms related to Load.